Predicting high-dimensional heterogeneous time series employing generalized local states: Experiments

-\textit{Experiments.---} To enable a fair comparison of the different neighborhood generation methods, the \gls{rc} hyperparameters are optimized for the \gls{ls} neighborhoods and then copied for the \gls{gls} neighborhoods without further adjustments.
+To enable a fair comparison of the different neighborhood generation methods, the \gls{rc} hyperparameters are optimized for the \gls{ls} neighborhoods and then copied for the \gls{gls} neighborhoods without further adjustments.
 Furthermore, we added noise to all training data following Vlachas et al.~\cite{Vlachas2018}.
-Without this noise we found the short term prediction accuracy to often be higher, but at the cost of an increased rate of failed realizations , and lower quality long term predictions in general.
+Without this noise we found the short term prediction accuracy to often be higher, but at the cost of an increased rate of failed realizations, and lower quality long term predictions in general.
 The added noise proved decisive in minimizing variance between network realizations and reducing the number of failed realizations, especially for the \gls{l96} system.
 Heuristically, we found normally distributed noise with standard deviation $\sigma_{\text{noise}} = 1\%\,\sigma_{\text{data}}$, where $\sigma_{\text{data}}$ is the standard deviation of the training data, to be a sweet spot.
-The hyperparameters used for all \gls{rc} are given in table~S2~\cite{PRLSM2020}.
+The hyperparameters used for all \gls{rc} are given in table~\ref{tab:rc_hyperparameters}.

 Transient effects of the simulated data were discarded before any synchronization, training or prediction took place.
 Similarly, each reservoir training and prediction is preceded by $2000$ synchronization steps.
 All reservoirs were trained for a total of $10^5$ time steps using the noisy training data.

 To calculate the \glspl{sm} we use the same noisy data used to train the reservoirs.
 As a result all neighborhoods shown here are representative examples, but not uniform for all realizations.
 The neighborhoods are calculated for a single core and 18 neighbors, in the case of \gls{sn} and \gls{mi} neighborhoods, and 28 neighbors, in the case of a \gls{cc} neighborhood.